 3 pieces of kit that’ll help you take better food photos on your phone

-This nifty holder lets you find the perfect angle for your food and even take a selfie, hands-free.
-It allows you to keep the phone absolutely still, so its easier to focus and get the perfect snap in low light.
+Find the perfect angle for your food and keep your phone absolutely still, so its easier to focus and get the perfect snap in low light.
 Using a holder like this also means that you can easily take photos that include your hands in the shot.

-Use (affiliate link) this 3-in-1 selfie stick tripod to keep your phone steady while you take food photos.
+Buy this flexible mini tripod in the Fig & Fennel shop to keep your phone steady while you take food photos.

 2. Mini ring l